linkBogdan/learnPy/README.md

 ### Day 7
 Although on Day 7 i continued working on File 6 and improving readabelity and implemented more features.

+### Day 8
+This was the worst day ever.
+I didnt get to make any updates and the entire day was just me struggling to dual boot my machine with Linux (first time).
+After i got that down, apparently you need Nasa levels of intelligence to use WiFi on Linux so thats what I tried to figure out for 6 hours.